 If you do want to play professionally, it is recommended that you have your own pool balls, as well as pool cue, and pool table to practice on.
 You may also want to only play with your personal pool balls and pool cue to make sure that your practice does not go to waste.

 There is nothing more frustrating than going to a pool hall and the balls are a mixed set, and they don’t have one single pool cue in the entire place.
-If you need a pool cue, or any other piece of pool equipment, you can get it here for a good price.

 Now that you know there are actually different sizes of pool balls, you can be sure to tell your friends that you are right and that you are not crazy for thinking that the balls were different sizes.